|

 Santiago de Compostela?

-Alternatively, you can fly right from Santiago Airport to Madrid and from there
+You can fly from Santiago Airport to Madrid (or take a

 What equipment do I need?